 “At the workshop we had a number of presenters including Tom Nicholas from Healthy Soils Australia, Tristan Stevenson and Hamish Ross (StevTech and Hutcheon and Pearce) talking around new spraying technology and Geoff Minchin talking about pasture management and investment,” Emma says.
 “And we also had Young Farming Champion Dan Fox who was a real superstar.”

-Dan is very grateful to benefit from have access to three generations of mentors and inspiration
+Dan is very grateful to benefit from having access to three generations of mentors and inspiration

 “The ideas of soil health and regenerative agriculture – and the benefits of that system – are becoming more popular around the world and I shared our experience with what we are doing on our farm, what has been working for us and what we’ve learnt on our journey,” Dan says of his presentation.
 “As farmers we can become isolated and so a group like Tulli Young Farmers is a very valuable thing for getting people together, making sure your mates and neighbours are all right and sharing stories.
 And it’s especially good to see the next generation excited by agriculture.”

 Tulli Young Farmers will hold their second workshop – “The Business of Farming: Books, Bankrolls and Bestowals” on March 16, which will take a look at the “office” side of farming, and are planning a bus tour later in the year.

 “My aims for the group are to keep everyone talking,” Emma says.
 “My ideal is an open and engaged farming community that is extremely supportive of each other and the next generation.
 It is great to be able to offer a non-judgemental and supportive group that can help to enable all growers in our region to be successful.”